Pawan-TS/DBMS-Game-Project/README.md

 # Fantasy RPG Text Adventure Game

 A text-based adventure game that uses MongoDB for data storage and Google Gemini for generating dynamic, contextual responses.
+Play through a console interface or a web-based Streamlit interface.

 ## Features